Financial Woes Are the Top Mental Health Stressor for Employees

 Calm series supports employees struggling with financial stress

 To help employees get in the mindset to move toward financial wellness, Calm has launched Navigating Financial Stress, a series developed in consultation with independent Certified Financial Planner Kelley C. Long, CPA/PFS, CFP®.
 Long has more than 20 years of experience in the financial services industry and is an independent financial coach and workplace financial wellness consultant.
-The program is available in the Calm app and on the Calm Health platform.
+The series is designed for ongoing employee financial stress and is available in both the Calm Health and Calm apps.

 Narrated by Long, the program focuses on a shift in mindset, which for many people is the most important step in moving toward financial wellness.
 For strategies and tips to help employees manage their finances more effectively, watch Calm’s on-demand webinar, Tackling Employee Financial Stress at Your Organization.